Canker Sore vs Cold Sore

 - Swollen glands

-- Whitish or yellowish in color
+- Whitish or yellowish in color with a red rim

 Treatment Options for Canker Sores and Cold Sores